-- ▶ We evaluated the design and tested the operating effectiveness of controls around access rights, system development, program changes and IT dependent business controls to establish that changes to the system were authorized developed and implemented including those over: set-up of customer accounts, pricing data, segregation of duties and the linkage to usage data that drives revenue recognition. - ▶ We tested the end-to-end reconciliation from the billing systems to the general ledger. - ▶ We tested journal entries processed between the billing systems and general ledger. - We assessed the accounting for credits and discounts and tested the accuracy of customer invoices. - ▶ We assessed the assumptions applied by management to determine the allocation of the transaction price, after consideration of these credits and discounts, to telecom services and handsets and tested the stand-alone selling prices. - ▶ We obtained a sample of customer contracts, including modifications to the contracts, and compared customer contract terms to the revenue systems. - ▶ We evaluated the adequacy of the Group's disclosures included in the Note B.1. in relation to revenue recognition matters.
+- ▶ We assessed the overall IT control environment and the IT controls in place, assisted by our information technology specialists. - ▶ We evaluated the design and tested the operating effectiveness of controls around access rights, system development, program changes and IT dependent business controls to establish whether changes to the system were appropriately authorized developed and implemented including those over: set-up of customer accounts, pricing data, segregation of duties and the linkage to usage data that drives revenue recognition. - ▶ We tested the end-to-end reconciliation from the billing systems to the general ledger. - ▶ We tested journal entries processed between the billing systems and general ledger. - ▶ We obtained a sample of customer contracts, including modifications to the contracts, and compared customer contract terms to the revenue systems. - ▶ We evaluated the adequacy of the Group's disclosures included in the Note B.1.1 in relation to revenue recognition matters.